-A 2018 review of studies on collagen and joint healing showed that collagen outperformed glucosamine and chondroitin when it came to pain, stiffness, and function.
-In this review, study participants using collagen also had improved knee extension and a longer amount of active time before they felt joint pain.
+A 2018 review of studies on collagen and joint healing showed that collagen was better than glucosamine and chondroitin against pain, stiffness, and function.
+Study participants using collagen also had improved knee extension and a longer amount of active time before they felt joint pain.

 The other important point this review mentioned is that when it comes to injuries, collagen speeds up healing early in the process, but long-term outcomes were not improved by collagen supplementation.